iam-rahul-sah/GitTutorials/README.md

 **Why to do this -**

 1. Git allows you to create branches - but it doesn't tell you how to use them.
-1. You need a written best practice of how to work that is idealy structured for your team to avoid mistakes and collisions.
+1. You need a written best practice of how to work, that is idealy structured for your team to avoid mistakes and collisions.
 1. It highly depends on your team, team size, on your project and how you handle releases.
-1. It hels to onboard new team member.
+1. It helps to onboard new team member.

 **Startegies for integrating changes and structuring releases.**

-*Mainline development*("Always be integrating")
+1. *Mainline development*("Always be integrating")
     - Few branches
     - Relatively small commits
     - High - quality testing and QA standards(since the commit are directly added to main branch)

-*state, release and feature Branches*
+2. *state, release and feature Branches*
 Branches enhance structures and workflows of the development.
-Different type of branches, fulfill differeent types of jobs
+Different type of branches, fulfil different types of jobs.

 **Types of branches**

 1. Long running branches - Exist through the complete lifetime of the project.
 Often, they mirror "stages" in your dev life cycles.

-*Common convention*: No direct commit(only through merge and rebase)
+*Common convention*: No direct commit(generally through merge)

 2. Short lived branches - For new features, bug fixes, refactoring, experiments.
 Branches are deleted after integration.